New publications & tools delivered to your inbox - sign up for the PSI newsletter!

 Research details

-Jen currently teaches Organisational Change, Negotiation, and Managing People on our Full-time, Part-time, Executive, and Senior Executive MBA programs.
-She also teaches Foundations of Quantitative Methods on our PhD program and a variety of Executive Education programs, including Women in Leadership and the Advanced Management Program.
+Jen currently teaches Negotiation and Influencing for the Online MBA and Senior Executive MBA programs at MBS, as well as to executives in short courses and custom programs.
 Her research has been featured in the Huffington Post, New York Times, USA Today and other international publications, and she has written for Harvard Business Review.